Marriage officiant

-A marriage officiant is a person who officiates at a wedding ceremony.
+A marriage officiant or marriage celebrant is a person who officiates at a wedding ceremony.

 Religious weddings, such as Christian ones, are officiated by a pastor, such as a priest or vicar.
 Similarly, Jewish weddings are presided over by a rabbi, and in Islamic weddings, an imam is the marriage officiant.
 In Hindu weddings, a pandit is the marriage officiant.

-Some non-religious couples get married by a minister of religion, while others get married by a government official, such as a civil celebrant, judge, mayor, or Justice of the peace.
+Some non-religious couples get married by a minister of religion, while others get married by a government official, such as a civil celebrant, judge, mayor, or justice of the peace.
+A wedding without an officiant is called a self-uniting marriage.

 By faith

 Religious weddings are officiated by clergy people: